PS3Xploit/xmb-wave-installer/README.md

 * Place lines.qrc on USB flash drive or select one of the internal HDD options
 * Navigate to ps3xploit.com or use local files above and a webserver
 * Run the exploit from page and allow console to reboot fully
 * Done!
-Enjoy your new boot logo and sounds :D
+Enjoy your new XMB Wave :D

 Forum: